iodepo/odis-arch/book/index.md

-The Ocean Info Hub
+Ocean Info Hub
 ============================

 ## Introduction

 Organizations are increasingly exposing data and resources on the Web.
 A popular approach to this is using web architecture to expose structured data on the web using the schema.org vocabulary.
 Doing this makes resources discoverable by a range of organizations leveraging this architecture to build indexes.
 These include major commercial indexes, large domain focused groups and community focused services.

 ## Ocean Info Hub